Medicinal, Herbal, and Edible Plants

 THE NATURAL HISTORY OF MEDICINAL PLANTS

-Judith Sumner, frwrd. by Mark Plotkin.
-Wild and cultivated plants have provided humans with cures for 1000’s of years, from aspirin to quinine.
+Judith Sumner, forward by Mark Plotkin.
+Wild and cultivated plants have provided humans with cures for 1000's of years, from aspirin to quinine.
 Writing for the lay reader, Sumner surveys the history of the use of plants in medicine, the range of chemicals produced by plants, and the prospects for future discoveries.
-6 x 9, 252p, 30 color photos, 43 b&w illustrations, 2000.
+A good, insightful reference.
+6 x 9, 252p, 30 color photographs, 43 b&w illustrations, 2000.
+OVERSIZE.

 Sorry, this title has gone out of print - only 1 copy remaining!